Advocacy and memberships

 Many of our memberships and sponsorships provide services not considered advocacy, such as data gathering for analysis and publication or the hosting of instructional workshops on topics not related to policy.
 However, some of our memberships and sponsorships do have aspects that are related to public policy or advocacy.
 In some cases, such as our membership in the Canadian Association of Petroleum Producers (CAPP), federal and provincial governments will specifically seek industry input through these organizations as part of government-led policy consultation processes.

 As of March 1, 2017, our Board of Directors amended Cenovus’s Code of Business Conduct & Ethics to prohibit political contributions by the company.

 At Cenovus we are committed to maintaining, promoting and enforcing the highest standards of integrity and corporate governance practices in all aspects of our business.
-Memberships and sponsorships, including those where indirect political advocacy could occur, are managed by teams reporting to the Executive Vice-President, Stakeholder Engagement, Safety, Legal & General Counsel.
+Memberships and sponsorships, including where indirect political advocacy could occur, are managed by teams reporting to the Senior Vice-President Stakeholder Engagement & Chief Sustainability Officer.

 Opportunities for membership and sponsorships are reviewed within relevant teams to ensure they align with established criteria.
 The level of management involvement in the decision-making process for memberships and sponsorships, through either internal consultation or final approval, depends on either the financial cost or potential for reputational impact.
 In some cases, a sponsorship may include review and approval by members of our Leadership Team.
 We consider sponsorship opportunities that directly support a Cenovus business objective.
 Our eligibility requirements specify that sponsorships cannot support political events.
 While not all initiatives we sponsor have a policy element, some sponsorships may support some type of advocacy such as communicating a policy position broadly or facilitating cross-sector dialogue in which government officials may participate.